Skip to content

 • HTTP and HTTPS requests - 5000 requests per second per IP.

-• SSH access - 5 connections per 10 seconds per IP.
+• SSH and SFTP access - 5 connections per 10 seconds per IP.

 • Email access (Port 25, 465, 587, 993, 4190) - 50 connections per second per IP/App.